 projectID, then click Authorize and Execute).

 If you delete your cluster, you should also remove any Cloud Storage buckets that were created by the cluster.
-To do this, run the following command:
+To do this, run the following command in a local terminal window or in Cloud Shell:

 gsutil rm gs://bucket/subdir/**